 Their salesforce integration isn’t working, which is an issue they’re development team is “aware of” however there is no mention of this anywhere.
 I am a paying client and was unable to get any real help addressing my integration issues, or any timing for the fix.
 I only received a “check back in a few weeks”.
 Which in my experience is terrible customer service and and management.
 I was considering using their landing page and a/b systems for my department but now have no trust in their product. – Andrea K., Trustpilot 1/11/2019

-If you’re just starting out with email marketing, first check out our all-inclusive guide, and then you’ll probably want to check out MailChimp’s Forever Free plan.
+If you’re just starting out with email marketing, first check out our B2B email marketing guide, and then you’ll probably want to check out MailChimp’s Forever Free plan.
 Its monthly paid subscriptions are competitively priced.

 However, if you’re a larger business or just need more advanced features, you may want to look elsewhere.
 It comes down to your specific needs.
 See how MailChimp compares to the competition with our email marketing service comparison.